IOPConnect

 • Have access to physics teaching workshops

-We’ll keep you informed of online events as well as any face-to-face events taking place throughout the year helping you develop additional physics teaching skills.
-You’ll be invited to online workshops and occasionally a face-to-face event where you can learn from experienced physics teachers and network with your peers.
+Throughout the year you’ll be invited to online workshops and face-to-face events where you can develop additional teaching skills.
+You will learn from experienced physics teachers and network with your peers.

 • Have support to teach in low socioeconomic areas